Breeding-Insight/BrAPI-js/docs/README.md

 ## How it Works

 BrAPI.js has been designed to allow for many simultaneous and interdependent calls to BrAPI to be performed asynchronously.
 In order to do this, data are managed by a class of objects called **BrAPINodes**.
-Nodes are organized into a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph "Directed Acyclic Graph") which represents dependancies.
+Nodes are organized into a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph "Directed Acyclic Graph") which represents dependencies.
 Each node represents a transformation on the data.
 Basic transformations include [fork](#fork), [join](#join), [map](#map), [reduce](#reduce), and [filter](#filter).
 BrAPI calls are special transformations.
 Each BrAPI call can be either a fork (calls returning array data) or a map (calls returning single objects).
 Data interacts through nodes via tasks.
 When a task completes, it triggers the creation of new task(s) in all child nodes.
 With the exception of [reduce](#reduce), the operations can be performed independently on each datum.
 This means one datum can be transformed across multiple nodes while another moves more slowly.

 ## Usage Reference